wasny0ps/Damn-Vulnerable-DeFi/Challenges/Unstoppable/README.md

 ## DoS Attack In Solidity

 There are many ways to attack a smart contract to make it unusable.
 DoS is one of the most popular way to perform this aim.
-Shortly, any interference with a Service that reduces or loses its availability is called a Denial of Service.
+Shortly, any interference with a Service that reduces or **loses its availability** is called a Denial of Service.
 Simply put, normal service requests that a user needs cannot be processed by the system.
 For example, when a computer system crashes or its bandwidth is exhausted or its hard disk is filled up so that it cannot provide normal service, it constitutes a DoS.

-In the blockchain, DoS attacks disrupt, suspend, or freeze the execution of a normal contract, or even the logic of the contract itself.
+**In the blockchain, DoS attacks disrupt, suspend, or freeze the execution of a normal contract, or even the logic of the contract itself**.

 #### Example: King Of Ether